KennthShang/PhaBOX/README.md

 *Note*: we suggest you install all the packages using conda (both [miniconda](https://docs.conda.io/en/latest/miniconda.html) and [Anaconda](https://anaconda.org/) are ok).

 ### Prepare the database and environment

+#### Please check our [WIKI](https://github.com/KennthShang/PhaBOX/wiki) page.
+We provide a tutorial for you to get started quickly and understand the usage of phabox2.
+Hope you will enjoy it!

 1. When you use PhaBOX for the first time, please follow the commands below:
 ```bash
 # install environment